phat-pratt/cli-essentials/README.md

 ## Usage

+After setup, all aliases and functions from cli-essentials will be available in your shell.
 Refer to the comments in the `.zshrc` file for details on available aliases and functions.